 To be sure, none of these conflicts are ever settled permanently.
 Negotiated arrangements can be contested and re-negotiated.
-Feminists have long pointed out that women had been left out of the post-war compromise focusing on industrial production and neglecting the labour provided within the family.
-What is more, the nature of work is changing in the digitalized service economy, so that our past institutions no longer resonate with large parts of society, which is a continuous problem for trade unions, traditional labour parties, governments and international organizations.
+Feminists have long pointed out that women were left out of the post-war compromise focusing on industrial production and neglecting the labour provided within the family.
+What is more, the nature of work is changing in the digitalised service economy, so that our past institutions no longer resonate with large parts of society, which is a continuous problem for trade unions, traditional labour parties, governments and international organisations.
 More dramatically, negotiated arrangements can be rejected entirely.
 The world is anxiously watching the brutal war in Ukraine because it has become clear that Russia's aggressive invasion is an imperial war in a world of sovereign nation-states.
-With its brutal and full-fledged invasion, Russia denies not only Ukraine's autonomy, but also its right to exist as a nation-state after 30 years of independence.
+With its brutal and fullfledged invasion, Russia denies not only Ukraine's autonomy, but also its right to exist as a nation-state after 30 years of independence.

 I would like to suggest that it is helpful to compare the breadth of institutions necessary to settle the past two conflicts to think about the current challenge of capitalism: the exploitation of natural resources.
-This conflict is as violent and possibly even more urgent that then previous two.
-The challenge we are currently facing, however, is to find a political arrangement for a conflict line, in which the exploited are still voiceless.
-Territorial conflict created struggles between populations initially perceived as "savages" that ultimately organized and negotiated political truces.
-Labour relations entailed the organizational representation of the weak through trade unions, parties and international organizations.
-The ecological struggle has gained momentum through the massive mobilization of children, students and ecological movements fighting for the right of future generations and our planet.
+This conflict is as violent and possibly even more urgent than the previous two.
+The challenge we are currently facing, however, is to find a political arrangement for a conflict line in which the exploited are still voiceless.
+Territorial conflict created struggles between populations initially perceived as 'savages' that ultimately organised and negotiated political truces.
+Labour relations entailed the organisational representation of the weak through trade unions, parties and international organisations.
+The ecological struggle has gained momentum through the massive mobilisation of children, students and ecological movements fighting for the right of future generations and our planet.

 But the complete political representation of nature will also entail taking into account living forms and innate objects that are not human.
-They erupt into political life through natural disasters - with floods, storms, fires and draughts taking lives and reshuffling society and the economy - but nature is unlikely to barter over a peace arrangement or comment on various "green deals".
+Though they erupt into political life through natural disasters - with floods, storms, fires and droughts taking lives and reshuffling society and the economy - nature is unlikely to barter over a peace arrangement or comment on various 'green deals'.